gem5/gem5/TESTING.md

  * Fast execution in the simple case
  * High coverage of gem5 code

-## Running unit tests
+## Running the CPP unit tests

-gem5 comes with unit tests, created using the Google Test framework.
+gem5 comes with unit tests for CPP, created using the Google Test framework.
 These can be built through SCons.

 To build and run all the unit tests: